mvrzan/heroku-agentforce-mcp/README.md

 # Exploring Model Context Protocol (MCP) with Heroku and Agentforce

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) seems to be everywhere these days.
-This projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents.
+This projects showcases some of the inner workings of the MCP and architectural patterns when integrating with various Agents including Agentforce.
+This repository has 3 projects:

+1. A local MCP Client and a local MCP Server
+2. A local MCP Client and two remote MCP Servers hosted on Heroku
+3. Agentforce and Heroku MCP server integration (pre-native Agentforce MCP client)

 # Table of Contents